 Or "I must preach the kingdom of God to other cities also for therefore am I sent (Luke 4:43)"?

 Did someone change the words?
-Or does the inspired writer state things in his own words--is it the meaning that is inspired?
+Or does the inspired writer state things in his own words--is it the meaning

 ---When Christ, in the synagogue, healed the man with the withered hand, did He say: